donny/avocet/README.md

 # avocet

-A Visualisation Of Collected Enteresting [*sic*] Things (avocet) is a single page web app written in [Elm](http://elm-lang.org) that displays various user-defined information in JSON as cards (like a status board).
+A Visualisation Of Collected Enteresting [*sic*] Things (Avocet) is a single page web app written in [Elm](http://elm-lang.org) that displays various user-defined information in JSON as cards (like a status board).

 ### Background